Gluten-Free Icebox Cake (Dairy-Free Option)

 A red white and blue gluten free icebox cake on a plate.

 This no-bake gluten-free icebox cake is the ultimate easy summer dessert.
-Made with just graham crackers, whipped cream, and fresh fruit, it comes together in minutes and chills to soft, creamy perfection in the fridge—no oven needed!
+Made with just graham crackers, whipped cream, and fresh fruit, it comes together in minutes and chills to soft, creamy perfection in the fridge.
+There is no oven needed, and there is an easy dairy-free icebox cake option.

 My family was skeptical when I said I was making a new cake recipe.
 Everyone panicked that the oven would turn on, heating the house on a broiling hot day!
 Luckily, they now know an icebox cake is a good thing!